SaveMinecraft/NoEncryption/README.md

 # NoEncryption
 NoEncryption is a very simple plugin designed that removes the signature from player messages.
 This means that your players won't be chat reported!
 This fork only exists to be on the SaveMinecraft GitHub account.
 It will be as updated as <a href="https://github.com/Doclic/NoEncryption">Doclic/NoEncryption</a> and will have the same releases.
+If you want to create an issue or pull request, create on the original repo.
+I won't check issues here.

 <b>This plugin won't allow banned players to join.</b>